 When they said, “If it is from heaven,” they did not also say, “We are afraid of God.”
 They were thus afraid of human beings but not of God.

 Do we also fear what others say over and above the mission of Christ?
 When our faith and belief is challenged or pushed out of its comfort zone, what does it look like?
 Is our faith alleged, or authentic and evidenced by how we live our lives?
 Is it obvious when someone visits our parish community?
 Based on someone’s first impression, are we accurately perceived as disciples of Jesus?
-Do we claim ignorance?
-Are we on the side of the Pharisees, not ready for what Jesus came to do, not ready to believe he is who he says he is?
+Are we on the side of the Pharisees and claim ignorance, not ready for what Jesus came to do, not ready to believe he is who he says he is?
 Are we looking to keep out any radical ideas, to keep the status quo, to maintain what works, avoiding any disruption in the system, parish or otherwise?

 Because if we do really believe, then it demands something from us.
-His way is not the way of society.
+Jesus’ way is not the way of society.
+Just listen to any one of his parables, which are meant to disrupt and invert our way of thinking, living, and doing things.
 When it comes to love, success, happiness, suffering, mercy – all of these things are redefined within the paradigm Jesus inaugurated, with him at the center.
-Do we really want Jesus to enter into our lives, to “cleanse” our Temples which have been endowed with the Holy Spirit at baptism?
+Do we really want Jesus to enter into our lives, to cleanse our temples which have been endowed with the Holy Spirit at baptism?
 Are we willing to allow him to take charge, disrupt our agendas, change us, rearrange our priorities, and humiliate our egos?
 From the Epistle reading for this Sunday, St. Paul writes to the Church in Corinth,

 Examine yourselves, to see whether you are holding to your faith.
 Test yourselves.
 Do you not realize that Jesus Christ is in you?—unless indeed you fail to meet the test!
 (II Corinthians 13:5)

 To serve God is to fear him with awe and wonder, knowing our place as creatures in communion with our loving Creator, our High-Priest and ruler over heaven and earth.
 If we are not living as if God has authority in our lives, then we are living by our own authority, and the Bible over and over again warns us about asserting the self above God.
 Even if it seems like a good life from our perspective, leading an autonomous life leads to destruction and death.
+It is simply not how we were intentionally created to live.
 As individuals, as families, as a parish community, and a global Church, may our response to Jesus not be similar to that of the rulers who wanted to maintain status quo, but may our lives be marked as living under the authority of Jesus Christ, ready for whatever he may disrupt for the sake of the Church, for the sake of communion with God and with one another.

 Authority at Jesus’ Baptism